-Another important thing to remember is never go into an exclusive contract with your agent.
-You want to be able to fire your real estate agent if he or she sucks.
+Another important thing to remember is to review the Early Termination clause.
+You want to be able to fire your real estate agent if he or she cannot get the job done.

 Here are some thoughts on how to find a realtor to sell your house.

-When you are having an open house, leave the house.
+When you are having an open house or a house tour, LEAVE the house!
 It’s uncomfortable for you to have strangers in your home, and likewise, it’s uncomfortable to be in other people’s home.
 So why create any more tension?
-Leave the house and let your real estate agent takes care of business.
+Leave the house and let the agent takes care of business.
 Let your buyers look around at their leisure without your scrutiny.

-Selling your house in a down market isn’t easy, but you can do some work to make your chances better.
+Selling your house isn’t always easy, but you can do some work to make your chances better.
 In the end your house will show better, and you’ll be able to sell your house that much quicker.

 Do you have your own tips to help a home sell faster?
 Were there things that you did when selling your house that made it more attractive to buyers?
 Let us know about it in the comments section!